beeb/lintspec/README.md

 ## Usage in GitHub Actions

 You can check your code in CI with the lintspec GitHub Action.
-Any `.lintspec.toml` or `.nsignore` file in repository's root will be used to configure the execution.
+Any `.lintspec.toml` or `.nsignore` file in the repository's root will be used to configure the execution.

 The action generates